Why a Construction Loan

 Once you submit an application, you can look at acquiring the land if you do not already own it, and then start on the house plans, bids, and estimates from contractors.
 Do thorough research and get several bids to be sure you are getting what you expect at an appropriate price.
 Be sure to find a builder you not only trust, but can also communicate with well.

 A good relationship can save you from serious problems popping up in the middle of construction.
 You want to be on the same page with your builder from before you break ground.
-Construction is generally a nine-month process and a large investment for the borrower.
+Construction is generally a short term, interim process and a large investment for the borrower.
 There are frequently cost overages, and everyone needs to be prepared for if and when something comes in higher than expected.

 As your loan is approved and construction begins, keep a realistic time frame in mind.
 Some customers tell us they’ll be done with the house in five months, and it ends up taking an entire year.
 Finishing a house in even six months is extremely rare.
-The majority go the full nine months, and most have a to be extended a little.
 Things come up with builders, weather impacts timelines, and surprises can happen to anyone, so be prepared for setbacks.

 Whether you decide on a new construction or you find a perfect home on the market, we want to help make the process as smooth as possible.
 Please reach out to one of our lenders or visit our Mortgage Resources Page if you have any other home buying questions.
 We’re here to help!